OCB7D2D/OcbCustomTextures/README.md

 used and which parts are free to re-use.
 In the end I implemented a pretty sophisticated workflow to enable patching of such atlases.

-- Reading existing sub-textures from the atlas
+- Reading existing sub-textures from old atlas
 - Done by evaluating the existing XML UV mappings
 - All sub-textures are cut out from the existing atlas
 - Then we add the newly added sub-textures to that array